Ease Of Use

 Real-Time Means Real Internet

 The real-time grammar and spelling check feature is great for most people – but there is a downside.
-It requires an internet connection for the real-time check to work.
-If you are working offline or on the go, you might have to wait for an internet connection to conduct the final check.
+It requires an internet connection for the real-time scan to work.
+If you are working offline or on the go, you might have to wait for an internet connection to conduct the final Grammarly scan.
 In a time crunch, that can be a serious downside.

 Writing While Distracted